Ryzee119/n64_controller_test/README.md

 # USB64
 ![Release](https://github.com/Ryzee119/n64_controller_test/workflows/Release/badge.svg)

-A simple homebrew N64 rom made to perform some basic N64 controller tests.
+A simple homebrew N64 rom to perform some basic N64 controller tests.
-This was inspired and used by my [usb64](https://github.com/Ryzee119/usb64) project.
 **WARNING: This has the potential the corrupt your saved games.
 Use with caution.**

 ## Download
 You can download a precompiled binary from the [release section](https://github.com/Ryzee119/n64_controller_test/releases).

 ## Build
-Building uses the opensource N64 toolchain [libdragon](https://github.com/DragonMinded/libdragon).
+This was developed using the opensource N64 toolchain [libdragon](https://github.com/DragonMinded/libdragon).
 I built using a docker container.
 The build process is something like this:
 ```
 apt-get install npm docker.io